Hengle/PrefabPainter/README.md

 #### Container based

-Operates on gameobjects which are considered containers (or folders) and contain the actual prefab instances
+Operates on gameobjects which are considered containers (or folders) for grouping and contain the actual prefab instances

 ![container](https://user-images.githubusercontent.com/10963432/69490829-67a0f200-0e8d-11ea-9c08-f8129a99ab7e.png)